Shopware Costs

 Hosting and performance

-For self-hosted setups, infrastructure and hosting costs are added separately.
-As the shop grows, so do the requirements around performance, stability and reliability.
+For self-hosted setups, infrastructure and hosting costs must be considered.
+As the shop grows, requirements for performance, stability and availability increase.

 Typical ranges: